-Hi my name is Ian and I started Counselling Wakefield over 12 years ago.
+Hi my name is Ian and I started Counselling Wakefield over 20 years ago.
 I and my professional associates work at Counselling Wakefield.
 We are fully qualified to deliver the Counselling, Supervision and the other therapies we offer.
-I am also the Counsellor for Relate Wakefield and offer counselling services for all WF postcodes, although the Relate Wakefield is a paid for service.
+I am also the Counsellor for Relate Wakefield, Dewsbury and I also offer counselling services for all WF postcodes, although the Relate Wakefield is a paid for service.

 If you would like more updates and information then why not drop by my Facebook page and if you like it then please say so.
 Many thanks Ian